B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Drifts and burn-outs in the presence of a police crew.
 - Intentionally and repeatedly driving on the wrong side of the road near the police.
 - Repeatedly passing by a police crew with your face covered.
-- Repeatedly driving in front of the police station without license plates.
+- Driving conspicuously through populated areas without license plates.
 - Baseless 112 calls to bring them to an area just for the purpose of starting a forced roleplay with them.

 <span style="color: red">Sanctions:</span>